David Hoffman and Vicki Shemin

 Their agreement was approved a few days later by the Probate and Family Court, with both parties expressing appreciation to the lawyers for the collaborative process.
 Our client reports that Martha succeeded in closing on the house and the two of them are still getting along.Their children, of course, will be the beneficiaries of their success with the collaborative process.
 The experience also provided the collaborative lawyers in this case with an important learning experience – i.e., operating on the basis of trust and cooperation, while still taking professionally appropriate precautions to verify information, can move mountains and do so with amazing speed.
 [This case study was published in the first issue of the MCLC’s Collaborative Law Journal.]

 [David Hoffman is an attorney, mediator, and arbitrator at Boston Law Collaborative, LLC.
-Vicki Shemin is Of Counsel at BLC.]
+Vicki Shemin is a Partner at Fields and Dennis.]